 - Compelling Introduction – Does the introduction to your showcase explain its purpose and organization?

 - Compelling Mastery – Do the categories and artifact descriptions in your showcase emphasize your professional skills outside the master’s program?
+(E.g., no reference to course numbers or titles, assignments, etc.)

 - Organization – Are the elements of your showcase in a logical order, and are they effectively organized on the page?